What is Acid Reflux?

 Several lifestyle factors can contribute to an increase in IAP (including overeating and Obesity) but many now believe that for individuals where such factors have been excluded, the primary causes are:

 - Food Intolerances

 - Slow Gastric Emptying

-I genuinely believe that food intolerances are the number 1 cause of acid reflux in the UK.
+Is it possible that food intolerances are the main cause of acid reflux in the UK?
 Unlike food allergies (which are fairly easy to diagnose as they have dramatic and obvious symptoms) food intolerances are much more difficult to pin down.
 The symptoms they cause may be very subtle, and may take many hours or even days to manifest, but over time the cumulative effect on the digestive system can be quite destructive.

 So what exactly do we mean by a ‘food intolerance’?
 For the sake of this article, a food intolerance is defined as:

 Any ingested substance that causes an adverse (but non-allergenic) response.